rockyhaque/gamerZone/README.md

 ## Technologies Used

-- HTML5, CSS3, and JavaScript for front-end development.
+- HTML5 and CSS3 for front-end development.
 - Git for version control.

 Happy gaming!